Our Mission

 Program Info

-Our program is a Pathway 2 Verified Course Sequence with a flexible, online format that can be completed in under two years.
+Our program offers a flexible 10-course online sequence that can be completed in under two years.
 The program includes additional autism-specific courses beyond the core sequence, designed to support your certification journey.
 Now, let’s introduce you to our dedicated faculty who bring expertise and support to help guide your success in the program.

 The program's structured course progression builds knowledge and skills over time: